lulululugagaga/persp-research-econ_Spr20/FinalPaper/README.md

 Code section might be helpful for reproducible study.

-Two computational methods used in this study are threshold selection and decision tree modelling.

 * [Data](https://github.com/lulululugagaga/persp-research-econ_Spr20/tree/master/FinalPaper/Data)

 Data section consists of the raw data,vefication data as well as the cleaned data.